OutSystems/docs-odc/src/eap/manage-platform-app-lifecycle/configuration-management.md

 Remember, settings are stage-specific.

+For more information, refer to the [settings' best practices](../building-apps/data/data-best-practices/intro.md#settings).

 ## Managing timers

 Timers execute logic in apps.
 In ODC Studio, your developers set the default values for the timers.
 For example, you can use timers to: